clearlinux/clear-linux-documentation/source/guides/network/openssh-server.rst

 *********************

-X11 forwarding allows you to securely run graphical applications (that is, X clients) over the SSH conection.
+X11 forwarding allows you to securely run graphical applications (that is, X clients) over the SSH connection.
 This enables remote GUI apps without the need for full VNC or remote desktop setup.
 To enable X11-forwarding via SSH, perform the following steps: